 Using 3D software, we will cover some of the twelve basic principles of Animation introduced by the Disney animators Ollie Johnston and Frank Thomas in their 1981 book The Illusion of Life: Disney Animation.
 These principles of animation underlie everything animators do, from making movies to video games.
 We will explore how they can be applied to everyday objects and characters.

-The Online 3D Animation for Teen camps consist of 6 hour modules (three modules offered in this discipline) which can be completed either after school or on Saturdays.
-If teens are taking the module after school, each module runs for one week.
-Saturday programs, each module run for four consecutive Saturdays.
-Students may enroll in all three modules or select and complete individual modules (students are not required to complete one module to attend the next).
+The Online 3D Animation for Teen camps consist of 6 hour modules (three modules offered in this discipline) which can be completed on Saturdays.
+Each module run for four consecutive Saturdays.
+Students may enroll in all three modules or select and complete individual modules (Module One is required to take Module Two or Three.)

 • New students will need to take all three modules.
 If you have studied Animation online with us before, you may take all three modules or select individual modules.

 • Animation Software (details will be shared in the first class)

 • A Microsoft or Mac laptop or desktop computer with a minimum of 16 GB and a three button external mouse.